ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 <b>First,</b> download this GitHub repository using the git clone command in the terminal as follows.

-The latest version of this application may be downloaded from this repository by clicking the green <i>< > Code</i> button near the top of the page, and then clicking <i>Download ZIP</i>.

 To download the code onto a local computer or server space, click the green <i>< > Code</i> button and copy the link.
-Then, in the terminal:
+Then, using the HTTPS web URL in the terminal:

 git clone https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps.git

+Alternatively, using SSH:

+git clone git@github.com:ElizabethBrooks/DGEAnalysis_ShinyApps.git

+The latest version of this application may also be downloaded from this repository by clicking the green <i>< > Code</i> button near the top of the page, and then clicking <i>Download ZIP</i>.

 <b>Second</b>, if running the app locally, you will need to install or update [R and Posit](https://posit.co/download/rstudio-desktop/).